 - Time Zone(s): Mountain, DST

 - Min.
 Age for Unrestricted Driver’s License: 17 years, 6 months

 - Highest Point: 831 m/2,727 ft., Baldy Mountain

 - Lowest Point: Sea level, Churchill

-Here's a partial listing of the top attractions in Manitoba
+Here's a partial listing of the top destinations in Manitoba